 It is a common misconception that a quiet dog is not in pain.
 However, chronic pain does not cause dogs to make sounds like acute, sudden pain does.
 In addition, some dogs are bred to ignore pain when working.

-The HCPI pain index for dogs is designed to be an easy-to-use tool for all dog owners.
-Naturally, the tool is meant to detect pain, but it also helps dog owners know their dog from a young age and support their dog’s health before problems develop.
-The use of the HCPI pain index for dogs enhances the owner’s expertise.
+The HCPI pain index for dogs is an easy-to-use tool for all dog owners.
+It takes into account your expertise with your own dog, because you know them the best.
+The use of the HCPI pain index for dogs therefore enhances the owner’s expertise.

 Why use a pain index for dogs?